Evert-R/milestone-three/README.md

 * As the site owner I want to find new artists to release their music, or to book them for concerts
 * As the site owner I want to know why people like or dislike certain tracks
 * As the site owner I want to create a database of users for targeted advertisement
+* As the site owner I want to be able to delete a track
+* As the site owner I want to be able to delete a user account

 ### Features
 - Main page